Faustin-Archange Touadéra: Tenure

-After he was sworn into office, France confirmed that it would end its military intervention in Central African Republic.
+After Touadéra was sworn into office, France confirmed that it would end its military intervention in Central African Republic.
 France had around 2,500 troops deployed in the country as part of Operation Sangaris, supporting about 10,000 United Nations peacekeepers.

 Without France's support, Touadéra faced the immediate challenge of maintaining security in major cities.
 The Central African Republic saw a 36 percent drop in its gross domestic product in 2013.
 The economy has slowly grown since then, but with the agricultural sector — the main contributor to GDP — still struggling, the government is struggling to raise revenue.

 In April 2022, CAR approved a plan to make Bitcoin an official currency in the country.
 At the time, it was the second country to make the cryptocurrency legal tender joining El Salvador.
 The plan was abandoned in 2023.
 In December 2022, he attended the United States–Africa Leaders Summit 2022 and met with US president Joe Biden.

 Touadéra's personal security detail is reportedly composed of members of the Russian Wagner Group.
 In July 2023, Touadéra attended the 2023 Russia–Africa Summit in Saint Petersburg and met Russian President Vladimir Putin.
 Touadéra expressed support for Russia, saying that Russia "had helped to save its democracy and prevent a civil war".

 Also during the month, Touadéra called for a referendum to abolish term limits (at the time set to two five-year terms), while also increasing the length of the term to seven years.
 Without the change, Touadéra would have been term-limited and ineligible to stand at the next presidential election.
-In order to hold the referendum, Touadéra sacked the head of the constitutional court in October 2022, which had previously ruled the referendum unconstitutional.
-The referendum was boycotted by the opposition.
+In order to hold the referendum, Touadéra sacked the head of the constitutional court in October 2022, which had previously ruled the referendum (boycotted by the opposition) unconstitutional.